Daughbay History, Family Crest & Coats of Arms

-Norman Conquest of England of 1066.
+Daughbay is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England of 1066.
 The Daughbay family lived in Leicestershire.
 The family was originally from Abene, where they held a castle, near Louvaine, Normandy, and it is from the local form of that name, D'Abene which means from Abene, that their name derives.
 Another important English house of the same name comes from Aubigny, Brittany.
 Their name is of identical local derivation.
-CITATION[CLOSE]

 Early Origins of the Daughbay family

 The surname Daughbay was first found in Leicestershire at Belvoir, a village and civil parish in the Melton district.
 Belvoir literally means "beautiful view" derived from the Old French words bel + vedeir.

 Another source is more specific: "Amongst the most distinguished companions in arms of the Conqueror was Robert de Todeni, a nobleman of Normandy, upon whom the victorious monarch conferred, with numerous other grants, an estate in the county of Lincoln upon the borders of Leicestershire.
 Here De Todeni erected a stately castle, and from the fair view it commanded, gave it the designation of Belvoir Castle, and here he established his chief abode.
 He died in 1088, and was succeeded by his eldest son William, who assumed the surname of Albini or Aubeney, and acquired great renown at the celebrated Battle of Tenercheby, in Normandy, where, commanding the horse, he charged the enemy with so much spirit that he determined at once the fate of the day. "